expert26111/DockerSwarm/README.md

 ### **Docker Swarms**
-To battle that very problem, Docker Swarms was introduced on mid 2016 with Docker version `1.12.0`.
+To battle that very problem, Docker Swarms was introduced on mid-2016 with Docker version `1.12.0`.
 Yes, there are other alternatives like Kubernetes and Marathon on Apache Mesos but Docker Swarms has relatively easier implementation and if already working with containers, it requires barely any changes in the already set up configuration file, if any.

 *Docker Swarm gives elegant solution to the question “How should I deploy my system?”.*

 Docker Swarm enables to orchestrate cluster of containers in order to have stable working hosted solution.
 It assigns containers to underlying nodes and optimizes resources by automatically scheduling container workloads to run on the most appropriate host.
 This Docker orchestration balances containerized system workloads, ensuring containers are launched on the host machine with adequate resources, while maintaining necessary performance levels.
 Since there are multiple instances of the container running concurrently, in an unfortunate event of some of them failing, it doesn’t result in the system being down.

 With the use of Docker Swarm, manager nodes and worker nodes can be spawned and assigned with one or more tasks with the number of replicas of the said tasks.
-The manger nodes automatically spreads and balances the tasks among all of its workers and itself, resulting in an efficient system, making most use of its available resources.
+The manager nodes automatically spreads and balances the tasks among all of its workers and itself, resulting in an efficient system, making most use of its available resources.

 ![enter image description here](https://blog.jayway.com/wp-content/uploads/2016/06/swarm-architecture.png)